AUDITION FOR A SHOW AT SHINE

 After auditions, ask the stage manager at stagemanager@shineplano.com

-• Actors must be ages 8-18 on the day of auditions to be eligible.
+Actors must be ages 10-18 on the day of auditions to be eligible to audition.

-• Annie Jr. performs at The Courtyard Theater in downtown Plano September 26-October 5, 2025.
-Each weekend, there is one Friday performance at 7:30, one Saturday performance at 7:30, and one Sunday performance at 2:30.
+Tuck Everlasting performs at The Courtyard Theater in Downtown Plano February 20-March 1, 2026.
+Each weekend, there is one Friday performance at 7:30, one Saturday performance at 7:30 and one Sunday performance at 2:30.

-• Rehearsals will begin on August 11.
-Rehearsals will be held Monday and Thursday from 6:00-9:00 pm except for Labor Day.
-Additional rehearsals will be held on August 16, 23, and 30 from 9:30-12:30.
+Rehearsals will begin on January 5.
+Rehearsals will be held on Monday and Thursday from 6:00-9:00.
+Actors cast in featured dance and principle roles may be called to some rehearsals on Wednesday and Friday at the same time.
 Not every character will be called for every rehearsal, though central characters will attend almost every rehearsal.
 The number of rehearsals you attend depends on your role.

-Actors will be called in for 30-60 minutes on a Saturday for a costume fitting.
+Actors will be called in for 30-60 minutes on a Saturday or Sunday for a costume fitting.

 VOCAL QUALITIES — pitch, placement, articulation, and projection